-Dylan Loewe joined the Obama administration in 2012, serving as Special Assistant to President Obama and Chief Speechwriter to Vice President Biden.
-In 2013, the National Journal named him one of the administration’s top decision makers.
+Dylan Loewe joined the Obama administration in 2012, serving as special assistant to President Obama and chief speechwriter to Vice President Biden.
+In 2013, the National Journal named him one of the administration’s top decision-makers.

 During the 2012 presidential campaign, Dylan traveled across more than 30 states with Vice President Biden, working with him on nearly every campaign speech.
-That included the Vice President’s address to the Democratic National Convention, which was viewed by 42 million people, more than any convention speech ever delivered.
+That included the vice president’s address to the Democratic National Convention, which was viewed by 42 million people, more than any convention speech ever delivered.

 Dylan has advised presidents and prime ministers, presidential candidates and royalty, the CEOs of Fortune 50 companies, the leaders of global foundations, and some of the world’s most well-known personalities.

 Dylan teaches the Art and Science of Effective Speechwriting at Stanford University.
-He holds a J.D. from Columbia Law School, a Master’s in public policy from Harvard University, and a Bachelor’s in political science from UCLA.
+He holds a J.D. from Columbia Law School, a master’s in public policy from Harvard University, and a bachelor’s in political science from UCLA.